MITLibraries/att/README.md

 Acknowledgements
 -----------------
-It is based on a tool developed by the
-Michigan State University.
+The application is based on a tool developed by the Michigan State University.